-- Students will be tracked by hours missed from school, not school days. - A student will be considered habitually truant if he/she is absent for: - o 30 or more consecutive hours (5 days), OR - o 42 or more hours in one school month (7 days), OR - o 72 or more hours in a school year (12 days). - Handwritten parent notes are required for absences.
+- Students will be tracked by hours missed from school, not school days. - A student will be considered habitually truant if he/she is absent for: - o 30 or more consecutive hours, OR - 42 or more hours in one school month, OR - o 72 or more hours in a school year. - Handwritten parent notes are required for absences.
 Once a student reaches 30 hours, a medical note will be required.
-However, all of these absences will count toward the limits as stated above. - Early excusals and tardies to school are considered hours toward absences. - The amount of missed time due to tardiness and early excusals will contribute to total absence hours, which could potentially cause a student to be habitually truant.
+However, all of these absences will count toward the limits as stated above. - Early excusals and tardies to school are considered hours toward absences. - The amount of missed time due to tardiness and early excusals will contribute to total absence hours, which could potentially cause a student to be habitually truant - 1 day equals 5.63 hours